Keke Palmer's Bitter Baby Daddy Darius Jackson Returns To Twitter As Usher Supports The 'Big Boss' On Instagram

 “The Big Boss,” the singer wrote under pictures of Palmer in the outfit Jackson criticized.
 “Thank U for coming 🙏🏾.”

-Keke and Darius have unfollowed one another on Instagram, which could signal a breakup, though neither of them have publicly commented on their relationship status.
+Keke and Darius have unfollowed each other on Instagram, which could signal a breakup, though neither of them have publicly commented on their relationship status.

 -